cdevries380/coffee-sales-analysis/README.md

+# Coffee Sales Analysis
+*A Google-style Case Study (Ask → Prepare → Process → Analyze → Share/Act)*

 ## **Ask**

-The goal of this project is to understand the kind of data we would need to help one operate a coffee shop efficiently.
-If I were in the shoes of a coffee shop owner, I would mainly like to know:
+The goal of this project is to understand **coffee sales trends across a full year** to help a business owner make informed decisions about:

 - Which beverages sell the most
 - What times of day are the busiest